 That might be a new role – and a really good outplacement professional will be able to quote many examples of people who have secured better paid and more fulfilling jobs after an outplacement project.
 But many people want to make more radical changes to their working lives, perhaps improving their work / life balance, or moving to a less than full time role, to give them time to volunteer, do something creative, or even start a new business.
 A great outplacement advisor will be experienced in helping people develop a portfolio of activities that are both economically sustainable and satisfying to the individual.
 Some outplacement services, like those Connor can provide, will even help an employee start their own business, working with them all the way through to their first invoice.
 This all helps to keep leavers engaged on their way out of the organisation.

 The way in which people leaving the organisation are treated will not go unnoticed by those who are remaining.
-A positive and caring approach to those who are receiving career transition services will boost the morale of those who are staying, because it demonstrates that they work for a good employer.
-Consequently their productivity will remain at optimal levels, and your organisation can maximise the effectiveness of its strategies for growth in 2019.
+A positive and caring approach to those who are receiving career transition services will boost the morale of those who are staying, because it demonstrates that they work for a good employer, and consequently their productivity will remain at optimal levels.
 And outplacement assistance can ensure this happens.